 - The number one risk of the funeral plan is the incidents where the funeral service directors go bankrupt or embezzle escrow funds allocated to pay for funerals.

-- The funeral provider you have a contract with may no longer be in business when you die.
-You can diminish the risk by making sure your agreement allows you to transfer the contract to other funeral providers.
+- The funeral provider you contract with may no longer be in business when you die.
+You can diminish the risk by ensuring your agreement allows you to transfer the contract to other funeral providers.

 - You can’t change or alter your funeral plan if you change your mind later.
 Making any changes could affect the original price and may require a new contract.

-- You may not be able to control some of your assets when you enter into a funeral trust.
+- You may be unable to control some of your assets when entering a funeral trust.
 You cannot access it immediately if you need cash for an emergency.

 - Funeral plan contracts may require some goods to be delivered to you in advance.
 Big items such as caskets will need to be put in a warehouse.
 They may be subject to deterioration over time.

 - Market conditions may change with time.
-It is entirely possible that new and better options become available in the future.
+New and better options may become available in the future.
 It may even be more economical than what you have selected.
-It is particularly true for items that are becoming easier and more affordable online.
+It is particularly true for items becoming easier and more affordable online.

 - Some contracts don’t deliver as promised.
-Some issues arise when installment payments were not completed before you die or your fund was put in an interest-bearing account that does not mature.
+Some issues arose when installment payments were not completed before you died or your fund was put in an interest-bearing account that did not mature.

 - Some funeral plans lock you in a specific funeral home or area.
-Some plans require a particular cemetery or funeral home to be utilized as per agreement.
+Some plans require a particular cemetery or funeral home to be utilized per agreement.
 If you relocated or the funeral provider went out of business, the funeral plan is no longer valid; it will not cover all the funeral costs anymore.
-This can cause confusion, and may not be able to honor your final wishes.
+This can confuse you, and you may not be able to honor your final wishes.

 Before signing any preneed funeral contract or paying for anything in advance, you should ask the funeral plan provider the following questions:

 - What are you paying for?
-Are you purchasing only merchandise like casket and vault, or are you buying funeral services as well?
+Are you purchasing only merchandise like casket and vaults, or are you buying funeral services too?

 - Who will supply the services and merchandise you are purchasing?